Electronic Legal Deposit

 ArchiveSearch (search for archives and primary sources held in Cambridge)

-These services are available onsite and offsite, with your username and password where applicable.
+These services are available onsite and offsite, with your username and password where needed.
 All University of Cambridge students and staff are automatically members of the Library: simply use your usual Cambridge login for all digital services and your Cambridge ID card to visit the Library.

 Everyone is welcome to join the Library: find out more and register.